10000TB/state-replay/README.md

 ## Dev

-- [ ] Implement state saving, replaying  |  1.Figuring out how to implement the "runtime state saving and replay"
+- [ ] Implement the "runtime state saving and replay"
 - [x] Step (`statepoint`), which can be used in Groovy pipeline.

 ## Road Map